reergymerej/npm-boom/README.md

 # npm-es6-boilerplate

-Use this boilerplate to get up and running quickly.
+Use this boilerplate to get up and running quickly. (eslint, es6, mocha)

 # quick start